 SANDY BAR, THE SANDY BAR TENDERS & THE SUPERFINES

-After 10 years in SF, Blythe and I called it quit and moved the studio up north as far as possible from civilization, to start a permaculture-based collective with Mark Dupont and Eva Barnett.
-Later we were joined by Jean-Luc Ascencio and then Jen Mishkin.
-At the exception of Jen (though she would be seen partaking on occasion,) this group was known as the Sandy Bar Tenders, mostly because the ranch we had purchased and on which we now lived was called Sandy Bar.
-Our set list pretty much consisted of the Fillmore House and some Whorl material plus a few newer songs, and we sounded pretty darn good.
-We were definitely a lot looser than FH or even Whorl, but there was perhaps a bit more fun thrown in the mix that made things coalesce.
-We lasted a few years, but outside responsibilities steadily took some of the members further away from the band and eventually things naturally fell apart.
-After a couple of shows with Eva, I got invited to join the Superfines and so I did.
+After 10 years in SF, Blythe and I called it quit and moved the studio up north as far as possible from civilization, to start a permaculture-based collective with two other partners.
+Later, we were joined by two new members to form what was to become the Sandy Bar Tenders, mostly because the ranch we had purchased and on which we lived, was called Sandy Bar.
+Our set list pretty much consisted of Fillmore House and Whorl material, plus a few newer songs.
+We were a pretty decent band, though definitely a lot looser than FH or even Whorl, but there was a bit more fun thrown in the mix that made things coalesce.
+We lasted a few years, but outside responsibilities steadily took some of the members further away from the band and eventually things fell apart.
+After a couple of shows with one of the remaining members, I got invited to join the Superfines - and so I did.

 Let’s rewind a tad…

-My main objective for co-forming the collective was to set up the studio and create a retreat for “ailing” musicians who needed a place to rest and easy access to a pre-production set-up.
-We had cabins, a collective kitchen, overflowing gardens and nurseries and a river running along the property in a valley surrounded by mountains and wilderness.
-The settings were absolutely ideal with much healing powers on tap.
-The band was responsible for the first Klamath River Music Festival and music was a great catalyst to renewed vitality and exhilarating prospects.
+My main objective for co-forming the collective was to set up the studio and create a retreat for “ailing” musicians who needed a place to rest with easy access to a pre-production set-up.
+We had cabins, an event room and kitchen, overflowing gardens and nurseries, and a river running along the property in a valley surrounded by mountains and wilderness.
+The settings were astounding with much healing powers on tap.
+The band was responsible for the first Klamath River Music Festival, making music a great catalyst to renewed vitality and exhilarating prospects.

-I had joined the Superfines, a mountain band that pretty much outlived all fads, trends and whatever social form of knee-jerking makes people decide what is in and what is passé.
+I had joined the Superfines, a mountain band that pretty much outlived all fads, trends, and whatever social form of knee-jerking makes people decide what is in and what is passé.
 My ten years with them was as much about musical endurance as it was about back country reality in all of its glory and drama.
-We tried not to think about it, but it is hard to forget all those that were forever lost returning from late night shows on insanely torturous roads with perhaps a bit too much drinking in the mix.
-And so we lost friends and fans to the river and we kept their spirits alive through our songs.
+We tried not to think about it, but it is hard to forget all those that were forever lost returning from late night shows on insanely torturous roads, with perhaps a bit too much drinking in the mix.
+And so, we lost friends and fans to the river, as we kept their spirits alive through our songs.

-Those shows were some of the wildest, and on one of my last gigs with the “fines”, a charming naked young lady hung from my neck as I tried to put order in my playing… I probably should write a separate story about them.
+Those shows were some of the wildest, and on one of my last gigs with the “fines,” a charming, naked young lady hung from my neck as I tried to put order into my playing… I probably should write a separate story about them.